Skip to main content

 This demo uses SheetJS to pull data from a spreadsheet for further analysis within Stata.
 We'll create a Stata native extension that loads the Duktape JavaScript engine and uses the SheetJS library to read data from spreadsheets and converts to a Stata-friendly format.

-The demo will read a Numbers workbook and generate variables for each column.
+The demo will read a NUMBERS workbook and generate variables for each column.
 A sample Stata session is shown below:

 Stata commands